 Cycling against cancer together

 Women V Cancer brings together three very important women’s cancer charities: Breast Cancer Care, Ovarian Cancer Action and Jo’s Cervical Cancer Trust.
-These three charities are committed to supporting the thousands of people across the UK who are sadly affected by women’s cancers and researching into developing effective treatments and cures for ovarian, breast and ovarian cancers.
+These three charities are committed to supporting the thousands of people across the UK who are sadly affected by women’s cancers and researching into developing effective treatments and cures for ovarian, breast and cervical cancers.

 To give you more of an idea of the amazing work these charities do, below are a couple of stories from two of our incredibly inspiring Women V Cancer challengers, who have been personally affected by cancer...